Opetushallitus/tarjonta-indeksoija/README.md

 To run tests from command line use commands `lein test` or `lein autotest`

-TO run single test from command line use command `lein with-profile +test midje tarjonta-indeksoija-service.elastic-client-test`
+TO run single test from command line use command `lein with-profile +test midje konfo-indeksoija-service.elastic-client-test`

 ### Configuration